Azure/bicep-types-az/generated/databricks/microsoft.databricks/2025-10-01-preview/types.md

 ## WorkspaceCustomParameters
 ### Properties
 * **amlWorkspaceId**: [WorkspaceCustomStringParameter](#workspacecustomstringparameter): The ID of a Azure Machine Learning workspace to link with Databricks workspace.
 Not allowed in Serverless ComputeMode workspace.
 * **customPrivateSubnetName**: [WorkspaceCustomStringParameter](#workspacecustomstringparameter): The name of the Private Subnet within the Virtual Network.
-Required in Hybrid ComputeMode.
 Not allowed in Serverless ComputeMode workspace.
 * **customPublicSubnetName**: [WorkspaceCustomStringParameter](#workspacecustomstringparameter): The name of a Public Subnet within the Virtual Network.
-Required in Hybrid ComputeMode.
 Not allowed in Serverless ComputeMode workspace.
 * **customVirtualNetworkId**: [WorkspaceCustomStringParameter](#workspacecustomstringparameter): The ID of a Virtual Network where this Databricks Cluster should be created.
-Required in Hybrid ComputeMode.
 Not allowed in Serverless ComputeMode workspace.
 * **enableNoPublicIp**: [WorkspaceNoPublicIPBooleanParameter](#workspacenopublicipbooleanparameter): Boolean indicating whether the public IP should be disabled.
 Default value is true.
 Not allowed in Serverless ComputeMode workspace.
 * **encryption**: [WorkspaceEncryptionParameter](#workspaceencryptionparameter): Contains the encryption details for Customer-Managed Key (CMK) enabled workspace.Not allowed in Serverless ComputeMode workspace.
 * **loadBalancerBackendPoolName**: [WorkspaceCustomStringParameter](#workspacecustomstringparameter): Name of the outbound Load Balancer Backend Pool for Secure Cluster Connectivity (No Public IP).
 Not allowed in Serverless ComputeMode workspace.